hazelcast/hazelcast/site/docs/enterprise/operator-openshift.md

 ---
 title: Installation on Red Hat OpenShift
-description: Step-by-step guide to install Hazelcast Jet Enteprise Operator on Red Hat Openshift and deploying a sample job.
+description: Step-by-step guide to install Hazelcast Jet Enterprise Operator on Red Hat Openshift and deploying a sample job.
 ---

 [OpenShift](https://www.openshift.com/learn/what-is-openshift) is a